ruby-mutiny/mutiny/README.md

 * Consume a "diff", compute new results for impacted files, and merge into previous round of results

     * Get incrementality.feature passing:
-      * Make unit and mutant immutable?
-        * Remove need for results attr on unit and mutant
-        * Remove need for kill method on mutant

       * Next step to passing feature is to determine impacted files:

             g = Git.open(dir)